Penalty-Based Feedback Control and Finite Element Analysis for the Stabilization of Nonlinear Reaction-Diffusion Equations: Introduction.

-In this work, we present the following contributions: \begin{itemize} \item First we show the regularity results for the original problem \eqref{ch1}-\eqref{c} which also gives stabilization result with exponential decay in \(H^{2}-\)norm.
-The regularity results of the original problem facilitate the convergence analysis proof. \item We establish the exponential stabilization of the penalized control problem and provide regularity results that are crucial for deriving error estimates for both the state variable and control input. \item We conduct a convergence analysis and show that the solution of the penalized control problem approaches that of the corresponding Dirichlet boundary control problem as the penalty parameter \( \epsilon \) tends to zero. \item We derive error estimates for the semi-discrete Galerkin approximation of the state variable and control input in the penalized control problem, while keeping the time variable continuous. \item We provide some numerical experiments to show the behavior of state and control trajectory as well as their order of convergence. \end{itemize} In this paper, we adopt the following notations from \cite{MR1625845}: \begin{itemize} \item The space $ L^{p}((0,T);X)$ consist of all strongly measurable functions $ v:[0,T]\rightarrow X $, equipped with the norm:
+\item First, we derive some {\it{a priori}} bounds for the closed loop system \eqref{ch1}-\eqref{c} following \cite{19M1252235}.
+Then we establish the exponential stabilization of the penalized feedback control problem and provide regularity results that are crucial for deriving error estimates for both the state variable and control input. \item We conduct a convergence analysis and show that the solution of the penalized feedback control problem approaches that of the corresponding Dirichlet boundary control problem as the penalty parameter \( \epsilon \) tends to zero. \item Using a \(C^{0}\)-conforming finite element method, the global stabilization of the semi-discrete scheme is discussed.
+Further, we derive error estimates for the semi-discrete scheme of the state variable and control input in the penalized control problem. \item We provide some numerical experiments to show the behavior of state and control trajectory as well as their order of convergence.
+Moreover, the convergence behavior of the penalized control problem is examined, including the numerical solution of the closed loop system \eqref{ch1}-\eqref{c}.